11 Tips for Enjoying a Traditional Vietnamese Meal

 When you join a meal with a Vietnamese family as a guest, it is best to ask where you should be seated.

-Vietnamese people like to use chopsticks to pick up food from the plates and also take the same chopsticks to eat.
+Vietnamese people like using chopsticks to pick up food from the plates and take the same chopsticks to eat.

-Therefore, when coming to Vietnam, you may also learn how to use chopsticks.
+Therefore, you may also learn how to use chopsticks when coming to Vietnam.

 Sometimes, plenty of foreigners are surprised because they are afraid of being dirty.
 The reason is that many Vietnamese use their own chopsticks to pick up food for others.